Are you looking for the best Rolex watches?

 Debuting during the mid-1940s as homage to British RAF pilots of World War II, the newest Rolex Air-King has a distinct, highly readable black watch face with prominent hourly 3, 6, 9, Arabic numerals, and a minute scale for navigational time notation.

 The original Rolex Oyster launched in 1926 is the direct ancestor of the Perpetual, the first and the greatest models for men.

 Classic styling, multiple watch face colors, and various sizes are the standard for this stunning timepiece with all of the modern updates.

-The following are some of our readers’ frequently asked questions about Rolex watches.
+The following are some of our readers’ frequently asked questions.

-The Rolex Submariner is also considered the most popular timepiece in the Rolex collection.
-However, some may argue the Explorer and Explorer II with their rugged styling, the Rolex Daytona, or the GMT-Master II are the most popular Rolex models.
+The Rolex Submariner is also considered the most popular timepiece in the collection.
+However, some may argue the Explorer and Explorer II with their rugged styling, the Daytona, or the GMT-Master II are the most popular models.

 The least expensive in the Rolex product line is the Oyster Perpetual—the newest incarnation of the 1926 classic.
 This timepiece is the waterproof and dustproof sealed watch with self-winding (perpetual) movement.
-It’s the most basic, time-only chronograph Rolex offers.
+It’s the most basic, time-only chronograph they offer.